hetvi1511/cse15l-lab-reports/Lab_Report_3.md

 ```
 *Output*\
 ![hetvi](https://github.com/hetvi1511/cse15l-lab-reports/blob/main/-n%20hetvi.png)
-When no match is found it returns 0 for all files in the specified path.
+When no match is found it returns the files/folders in that directory (sub-files/sub-directories are not included).

 **`grep -i`**\
 The -i option searches for the given string without keeping the specific case of the alphabets.
-It basically searches for the string case insensitively.\
+It basically searches for the string case insensitively.

 Example 1:\
 *Command-line statement*
 ```